-We introduced two new categories of subheadings for pharmacovigilance reporting:
+There are two additional categories of subheadings for pharmacovigilance reporting:

 - Special situation for pharmacovigilance: the special situation subheading links a drug to a special situation term, indicating if the drug was used under special circumstances or in a particular population. - Unexpected outcomes of drug treatment: the unexpected outcome subheading links a drug to an unexpected outcome term, it captures specific information about the efficacy of the drug.